IIIF/cookbook-recipes/recipe/0004-canvas-size/index.md

 ## Implementation notes

 This recipe demonstrates the importance of thinking about a Canvas as a coordinate space, not as absolute pixel or display dimensions.
 The Canvas dimensions (unit-less values of width and height) need not be related to the (pixel) dimensions of the content painted onto the Canvas.
-This recipe shows the Canvas dimensions differing from the image dimensions and the image filling the Canvas completely.
+This recipe shows the Canvas dimensions differing from the image dimensions, yet the image fills the Canvas completely.
 A more complex but not uncommon case (with a recipe linked below in Related Recipes) is to have multiple images on the same Canvas, where each image might have a different pixel-based resolution but must be reconciled into the same Canvas coordinate space.

 By making the Canvas coordinate space larger than the pixel space of an image:
 + You have the leeway to not know what your replacement image dimensions will be,